What You’ll Learn 🧭

 Geartooth with missing teeth sensor settings

-We also define the number of teeth #Teeth and the gap lengths #Gap for custom sectors of the sensor.
-We add a new sector by clicking on the plus button.
-There is also an additional Angle[°] column where the sector degrees are presented.
-For the number of teeth, we need to enter the number of teeth that exist.
-The example in the picture below shows the settings for the 60-2 sensor.
-If the gap would not be there, there would be 60 teeth, but two of them are missing to create a gap, so there are only 58 teeth existing.
+For the number of teeth, enter the actual number of physical teeth on the sensor.
+The example in the image below shows the settings for a 60-2 sensor.
+If there were no gaps, there would be 60 teeth, but two teeth are missing to create a gap, so only 58 teeth are physically present.

 Geartooth with double teeth sensor settings

-For these sensors, we define the number of teeth #Teeth and the number of double teeth #Double teeth.
-The example below shows the settings for 36+1 sensor, a geartooth with 36 teeth, and one double tooth.
+For these sensors, you must also define the number of double teeth (#Double teeth).
+The example below shows the settings for a 36+1 sensor, which has 36 teeth and one additional double tooth.